ansible/tower-cli/docs/ROLE_MANAGEMENT.md

 tower-cli role revoke --type use --user test_user --project test_project
 ```

-To list all of the roles on that project:
+To list the roles on that project:

 ```
 tower-cli role list --project test_project